-Having been commissioned by the Catholic Press to send back reports on the war, her first article appeared in the issue of 20 January 1900.
-In it she wrote that she saw the war 'with a woman's eyes', in contrast to the heroic battlefield accounts of her male counterparts.8 In her 2015 book on Australian women war reporters, Jeannine Baker wrote:
+Having been commissioned by the Catholic Press to send back reports on the war, her first article appeared in its issue of 20 January 1900.
+In it she wrote that she saw the war 'with a woman's eyes', in contrast to the heroic battlefield accounts of her male counterparts.
+In Australian Women War Reporters, historian Jeannine Baker wrote:

 Macready's newspaper articles focused on what she called 'the grey side of a campaign' - the aftermath of battle and the role of women and other civilians.
-Like
+Like many of the women who followed her, Macready felt herself to be on the periphery of the battlefield.